 Rock Springs Run at Kelly Park | Apopka

 Located right in Seminole County, consider Kelly Park your tubing home-turf!
-Wekiwa Springs converges with Rock Springs, a crater-edged creek within Kelly Park, to form the headwaters of the 17-mile-long Wekiva River leading to the St. Johns River.
+Wekiwa Springs converges with Rock Springs, a crater-edged creek loved for its clear waters.
+Located at Kelly Park, the headwaters of the 17-mile-long Wekiva River lead to the St. Johns River making this a perfect place to enjoy natural Florida.
 Rock Springs Run is a brisk 67°F stream adored by tubers and kayakers.
-Be sure to bring your own float or rent one at the roadside concession before entering the park (around $7 each).
-It’s okay to use a pool noodle or float less than 5 feet in length.
+Be sure to bring your own float or tube rentals are available at the roadside concession before entering the park (around $7 each).
+It’s okay to use a pool noodle or a float less than 5 feet in length.

-This is a shorter tube run that can easily be enjoyed multiple times throughout your visit.
+This is the shortest tube run in the area and can easily be enjoyed multiple times throughout your visit.
 Pack a picnic to enjoy during a break from the water.

 You can also launch a canoe or kayak from Kings Landing to twist your way amongst alligators, birds, turtles, otters and rarely-seen monkeys.
 Like Orlando-area theme parks, Kelly Park can get packed, so arrive early before park capacity is met.